Excitation of the Glashow resonance without neutrino beams: Initial state meson emission

 The Standard Model admits effective couplings of charged vector mesons to the leptonic currents.
 They had been known long ago and even entered textbooks~\cite{okun}.
 Such an interaction of the $\rho(770)^+$ meson is represented graphically in Fig.~\ref{fig:isr_rho}(c).
 The coupling opens, for example, channels for the mesons to decay into lepton pairs~$\stackon[.1pt]{$\nu$}{\brabar}_{ -1mm l} \,l^\mp$~\cite{meson_decay2}.
 Inverse processes, with the production of $\rho(770)^\pm$ in lepton--lepton scattering, are also allowed~\cite{meson_decay4,meson_decay5}.
 Henceforth, the symbol $\rho^\pm$ will stand for the meson state $\rho(770)^\pm$.

-As illustrated by Fig.~\ref{fig:isr_rho}(d), the effective coupling~$e\nu\rho$ also gives rise to the following reaction: \be e^+e^-\rightarrow W^-\rho^+. \ee The apparent similarity between the diagrams in Figs.~\ref{fig:isr_rho}(b) and~\ref{fig:isr_rho}(d) suggests that here we may have a mechanism resembling ISR.
+In addition to the processes mentioned, the effective coupling~$e\nu\rho$ also gives rise to the following reaction: \be e^+e^-\rightarrow W^-\rho^+, \ee as illustrated by Fig.~\ref{fig:isr_rho}(d).
+The apparent similarity with the diagram~in Fig.~\ref{fig:isr_rho}(b) suggests that in~\eqref{eq:main_reaction} we may have a mechanism resembling ISR.
 As will be seen, this interpretation is tenable.